rhombusbombus/coffee/README.md

 - **Create Guides**: Develop user-friendly guides or tutorials for customers on how to manage their subscriptions.
 - **Customer Support**: Ensure there’s a clear process for customers to get help if they encounter issues with their subscriptions.

-### 7. Marketing and Promotion

-- **Launch Campaign**: Use your website, social media, and email newsletters to inform existing and potential customers about the new subscription features.
-- **Special Offers**: Consider offering promotions or discounts to encourage sign-ups for the new subscription options.

 ### Technical Considerations and Frameworks

 Given the time constraint, focusing on no-code or low-code solutions that integrate directly with Squarespace is crucial.
 Custom development solutions like building a dedicated app using frameworks (e.g., React for front-end and Node.js for server-side logic with a database like MongoDB for subscription data) are likely not feasible within 9 hours.
 Instead, leveraging third-party tools that provide extensive documentation and support for integration will be key.